 After publishing that post, I ran across a report from Forrester that illustrates how important it is to consider opportunity costs when evaluating your approach to IT services.
-In that study, only 36% of respondents said they had the right number of IT professionals to address their digital transformation efforts.
-Not surprisingly, given the on-going IT talent shortage, 60% already use or plan to use outside services to address the gap.
-Most notably, 80% said outside services helped them find more time for innovation.
+In that study, only 36 percent of respondents said they had the right number of IT professionals to address their digital transformation efforts.
+Not surprisingly, given the on-going IT talent shortage, 60 percent already use or plan to use outside services to address the gap.
+Most notably, 80 percent said outside services helped them find more time for innovation.

 Consider the Benefits

 There are other benefits to deploying Amazon FSx for Windows File Server other than finding time to innovate.
-Security capabilities was one of the issues respondents to the Forrester study were most concerned about.
+Security capabilities were one of the issues respondents to the Forrester study were most concerned about.
 Again, not surprising.
-These professionals are in high demand and are some of the most expensive IT talent on the market today.
+These professionals are in high demand and are some of the most expensive IT talents on the market today.

-Amazon FSx for Windows File Server helps you address any gaps in IT security coverage by automatically encrypting your data at-rest and in-transit.
+Amazon FSx for Windows File Server helps you address any gaps in IT security coverage by automatically encrypting your data; at-rest and in-transit.
 By integrating with another Amazon service, AWS CloudTrail, you can also monitor API calls on your Amazon FSx resources.
-This is very important when using Windows File Server in business that needs to maintain compliance with HIPAA, PCI-DSS, SOC, and other security and compliance regulations.
+This is very important when using Windows File Server in business that needs to maintain compliance with:

 More to Come